memgraph/docs/docs/import-data/json/load-json-file.md

 ```

 <details>
-  <summary>After you ran the above query, the graph in Memgraph should look like this:</summary>
+  <summary>After you run the above query, the graph in Memgraph should look like this:</summary>
   <div>
     <img src={require('../../data/import-data/load_json_file_from_url.png').default}/>
   </div>
 </details>

-> To load JSON file from another local or remote file, just replace the argument
+> To load JSON files from another local or remote location, just replace the
-> of procedures with the appropriate path or URL.
-If you want to create a
+> argument of the procedure with the appropriate path or URL.
+If you want to
-> different kind of graph, you need to change the query accordingly.
-To learn
+> create a different kind of graph, you need to change the query accordingly.
+To
-> more about querying, check out the [Cypher manual](/cypher-manual).
+> learn more about querying, check out the [Cypher manual](/cypher-manual).